DB Class V 90

-The DB Class V90 (after 1968 the DB Class 290) locomotive is a German road switcher diesel-hydraulic locomotive for shunting and freight hauling.
+The DB Class V90 (after 1968 the DB Class 290) locomotive is a German diesel-hydraulic locomotive for shunting and freight hauling.

 History and design

 The DB Class V90 locomotives are similar to DB Class V 100 (Class 211 & 212) locomotives, they stemmed from a need for a heavy shunting locomotive - it was originally planned to create a heavy shunting variant of the V 100 (ballasted and with reinforced frame) to be produced, but this did not come to pass due to the design's stability problems.

 Maschinenbau Kiel in co-operation with BZA München designed a longer and heavier locomotive, of a completely new design.
 In 1964, a pilot production of 20 of these were manufactured with a 1100 hp engine as used in the DB Class V100.1 and a 70 km/h top speed.